 But over the past few decades, employers have been slowly chipping away at protections for religious exercise in the workplace.
 Now, some companies are trying to tell their employees that they must set aside their religious beliefs as a condition of employment.

 John Kluge served as an orchestra teacher at Brownsburg High School in Indiana from 2014 to 2018.
 He taught music theory classes for both beginner and advanced students, conducted all three high school orchestras, assisted with middle school orchestra rehearsals, and occasionally taught piano lessons.
-John was highly regarded by students, parents, and grandparents during his time as Brownsburg.
+John was highly regarded by students and parents alike during his time as Brownsburg.

 In addition to being a music instructor, John is a Christian who is deeply devoted to his faith.
 He has served as an elder, a worship leader, and the head of youth ministries at his church.
 Because of this faith, John holds to the biblical idea that God created everyone either male or female, and that sex cannot be changed.

 John wrote a letter to the school district explaining that he believed this policy would harm transgender-identifying students by denying the truth.
-He also believed it would force Christian students and faculty members to speak messages they did not agree with.
-Three teachers joined John in signing the letter, and the group scheduled a meeting with the Brownsburg High School principal at the end of the school year.
+He also believed it would force Christian students and faculty members to express messages they did not agree with.

-The school district ignored John’s concerns, and beginning in the 2017-18 school year, it allowed students to change their names in the database with permission from their parents and a note from a health-care provider.
+The school district ignored John’s concerns, and beginning in the 2017-18 school year, the district allowed students to change their names in the database with permission from their parents and a note from a health-care provider.

 The superintendent and principal told John that he could not use these students’ legal names, and when he objected, the superintendent claimed that his “beliefs aren’t what’s in the Bible.”
 John disagreed and cited verses to support his position, but the superintendent declared that John’s religious beliefs were “wrong.”